Alain Kashama

-Alain Kaleta Olony T. Kashama (born December 8, 1979) is a Canadian former football defensive end who played in the Canadian Football League and National Football League.
+Alain Kaleta Olony T. Kashama (born December 8, 1979) is a Canadian former professional football defensive end who played in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Chicago Bears as an undrafted free agent in 2004.
 He played college football for the Michigan Wolverines.

-Kashama has also played for the Seattle Seahawks, Montreal Alouettes and Hamilton Tiger-Cats.
+Kashama also played for the Seattle Seahawks, Cologne Centurions, Montreal Alouettes, Hamilton Tiger-Cats, and Calgary Stampeders.

 Early life

-Kashama was born in the Democratic Republic of the Congo before moving to Brampton, Ontario and then Montreal, Quebec as a child.
+Kashama was born in Zaire before moving to Brampton, Ontario and then Montreal, Quebec as a child.
 Because of this move, Kashama is fluent in French.
 He played high school football at Vieux Montreal, and recorded over 200 tackles and 50 sacks while being ranked as the second best prep player in Canada.
 During high school, Kashama also played basketball and ran track.

 Kashama attended the University of Michigan, where he majored in African-American studies.
 He played in 40 games, starting six for the Wolverines football team.
 Kashama recorded a total of 48 tackles and six sacks.
 During his first three years at Michigan, Kashama was mainly a backup defensive end playing in pass rushing downs and when others were injured.
-However, after Shantee Orr declared for the 2003 NFL Draft, Kashama was expected to start as a senior.
+However, after Shantee Orr declared for the 2003 NFL draft, Kashama was expected to start as a senior.

 Career

 Chicago Bears

-After going undrafted in the 2004 NFL Draft, Kashama signed with the Chicago Bears on April 26, 2004.
+After going undrafted in the 2004 NFL draft, Kashama signed with the Chicago Bears on April 26, 2004.
 After his signing, the Bears were reportedly starting to, "envision ways in which Kashama could contribute if he keeps improving at his current rate."
 He played in three games for Chicago before being traded to the Seattle Seahawks.

 Seattle Seahawks

-After being traded to the Seahawks, Kashama played in one game with Seattle before the Seahawks released him on July 31, 2006.
+After being traded to the Seahawks, Kashama played in one game with Seattle during the 2005 season.
+He was allocated to NFL Europe in 2006 and played for the Cologne Centurions during the 2006 season.
+The Seahawks released him on July 31, 2006.

 Montreal Alouettes

-Kashama was drafted by the Montreal Alouettes in the 2004 CFL Draft but opted to sign with the NFL's Chicago Bears.
+Kashama was drafted by the Montreal Alouettes in the 2004 CFL draft but opted to sign with the NFL's Chicago Bears.
 In 2007, Kashama led Montreal in sacks with eight.
 Kashama also recorded 29 tackles for the Alouettes.
 On July 21, 2008, it was reported by The Montreal Gazette that Kashama was to be traded after suffering a knee injury.
 Jim Popp, the Alouettes general manager shot down the rumors of a possible trade although he did not deny that teams such as the Calgary Stampeders and Edmonton Eskimos were calling.

 Hamilton Tiger-Cats

-Kashama was traded to the Hamilton Tiger-Cats on September 10, 2008, for a conditional pick in the 2009 CFL Draft.
+Kashama was traded to the Hamilton Tiger-Cats on September 10, 2008, for a conditional pick in the 2009 CFL draft.
 With Hamilton he recorded five tackles and one sack.